Code-Institute-Submissions/alandoherty95-siopa_worldwide_AugResub/TESTING.md

 - view the details of my order in the confirmation email

+  **Contact**

+- get in contact with the store owner by filling out a simple contact form

+- receive an email confirmation that the message was sent

+  **Blog**

+- read blog posts about Siopa Worldwide

 **Create Account**

 - create an account easily and quickly